techthevote/techthevote.github.io/index.md

     </div>
     <div class="gallery-text">
       <h2>The Skimm</h2>
-      TheSkimm launched an elections focused page at http://www.theskimm.com/2016-election
+      TheSkimm launched a site dedicated to the elections at http://www.theskimm.com/2016-election
-      using a white label version of [Rock the Vote]'s tools.
+      using a white label version of <a href="www.rockthevote.org" target="_blank">Rock the Vote</a>'s tools to power voter registration.
+They also included links to help people learn more about candidates and election issues.
+Daily Skimm emails have included promotions pointing to this page.
 To date, they have helped register over 85K people.
     </div>
   </div>